NguyenCuong-VN/My-Music/README.md

 # My-Music
-This is my first app about app music
+- This is my first app and it's about app music.
+I'm fullstack in this app.
+- This app using java for all and MySQL for database server.
+Thanks for view my app!